Democratizing Fairness in Artificial Intelligence and Algorithmic Decision-Making

 Research question/goal:

-To facilitate this, we plan on launching a citizen science platform where individuals worldwide can participate in studies, share their perspectives on AI and shape AI design.
-This platform seeks to address the current overrepresentation of the global north, particularly North America, in AI research by encouraging global participation.
-We further compare (German) data from the platform with probability-based samples from Germany to analyze potential biases and assess adjustments for citizen science samples.
+To this end, a citizen science platform is developed that allows individuals worldwide to participate in research, share their perspectives on AI, and contribute directly to shaping AI design.
+The platform also seeks to counter the current overrepresentation of the Global North, particularly North America, in AI research by actively fostering broad global participation.
+In addition, the project compares (German) data from the platform with probability-based samples from Germany to identify potential selection bias and assess strategies for adjusting citizen science samples.